morelandjs/nfl-web/README.rst

 NFL rankings and predictions
 ############################

-Python package to source NFL game data and generate rankings and predictions using the `Margin-dependent Elo (MELO) <https://github.com/morelandjs/melo>`_ model.
+Python package to source NFL data and generate rankings and predictions using the `Margin-dependent Elo (MELO) <https://github.com/morelandjs/melo>`_ model.

 Installation
 ============